Las Vegas Raiders: 1960–1966

-AFL champions (1967)
+1967: AFL champions

-On the field, the team Davis had assembled steadily improved.
-Led by quarterback Daryle Lamonica, acquired in a trade with the Buffalo Bills, the Raiders finished the 1967 season with a 13–1 record and won the 1967 AFL Championship, defeating the Houston Oilers 40–7.
-The win earned the team a trip to the Orange Bowl in Miami, Florida, to participate in Super Bowl II.
-On January 14, 1968, the Raiders were defeated in the second-ever Super Bowl, losing 33–14 to Vince Lombardi's Green Bay Packers.
+On the field, the team Davis had assembled and coached steadily improved.
+With John Rauch (Davis's hand-picked successor) as head coach and quarterback Daryle Lamonica, the Raiders finished the 1967 season with a 13–1 record and won the 1967 AFL Championship, defeating the Houston Oilers 40–7.

+The win earned the team a trip to Super Bowl II at the Orange Bowl, where they were defeated 33–14 by Vince Lombardi's Green Bay Packers.
+Both of Oakland's touchdowns were scored on receptions by wide receiver Bill Miller.